 Those in the industry report that they get to interface with cutting-edge medical equipment and specialists, which keeps work exciting and challenging.
 Ultimately, the most rewarding part of the job is the deep connection to the patients and the impact that the medical team has on their life.

-The goals of the Eastland-Fairfield Career & Technical Schools' Medical Assisting program are to:
+The goals of the Eastland-Fairfield Career & Technical Schools' Medical Assisting program are to prepare comptent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 1. Develop medical assisting competencies in the following areas in order to prepare students for entry-level (or higher) gainful employment.